As a leader in Sacramento’s drive to be 'America’s Farm-to-Fork Capital', Oliver Ridgeway knows where to find foodie treasures.

-The British-born chef started cooking in his father’s restaurant in Sussex.
-After attending cooking school, his career took off at a meteoric rate—the Queen Elizabeth II cruise ship, K-Paul's Louisiana Kitchen, the 2000 Olympics, and New York’s Carlyle Restaurant are just a few of the places he’s showcased his culinary gifts.
+The British-born chef started cooking at his father’s restaurant in Sussex.
+After attending cooking school, his career took off at a meteoric rate—the Queen Elizabeth II cruise ship, K-Paul's Louisiana Kitchen, the 2000 Olympics and New York’s Carlyle Restaurant are just a few of the places he’s showcased his culinary talents.
 In Sacramento, he started at Grange Restaurant & Bar—in the Citizen Hotel—in 2011, where, as executive chef, he was able to focus on what he loves: California’s abundance of seafood and vegetables.

 As successful as his time there was, it was in late 2018 that he achieved a major career milestone with the opening of his first venture: the highly anticipated Camden Spit & Larder.
-Located in downtown Sacramento’s Capitol Mall, the gorgeous 4,000-square-foot eatery is reminiscent of a swanky London pub, with pressed tin ceilings, Windsor chairs, and an overall between-the-wars vibe set off by ultra-modern touches.
-The menu draws deliciously from Ridgeway’s British roots as well, focusing on spit-roasted meats and such classic dishes as salt cod fritters and prime rib of beef with fermented horseradish.
-The execution, however, is pure California farm-to-fork—ingredients are sourced locally from such Northern California purveyors as Capay Organic, Del Rio Botanical, and Passamore Ranch.
+Located in central Sacramento’s Capitol Mall, the gorgeous 370-square-metre restaurant is reminiscent of a swanky London pub, with pressed tin ceilings, Windsor chairs, and an overall between-the-wars atmosphere, set off by ultra-modern touches.
+The menu draws deliciously from Ridgeway’s British roots as well, focusing on spit-roasted meats and classic dishes such as salt cod fritters and prime rib of beef with fermented horseradish.
+The execution, however, is pure California farm-to-fork—ingredients are sourced locally from Northern California purveyors such as Capay Organic, Del Rio Botanical and Passamore Ranch.

-We asked Ridgeway where he likes to eat when he goes out, and about some other favorite places in the city he now calls home.
+We asked Ridgeway where he likes to eat when he goes out, and about some other favourite places in the city he now calls home.

-“Sacramento is like a Disneyland for craft-beer lovers, and Track 7 created all the buzz.
-They’ve got a fun, experimental approach to making beer—their IPA took the city by storm—plus it’s got food trucks and great areas for kids.”
+'Sacramento is like a Disneyland for craft-beer lovers, and Track 7 created all the buzz.
+They’ve got a fun, experimental approach to making beer—their IPA took the city by storm—plus it’s got food vans and great areas for kids.'

-“This farm’s urban-ag programs are creating farmers for tomorrow.
+'This farm’s urban-ag programmes are creating farmers for tomorrow.
 What you see at Soil Born Farms depends on the season.
-In spring, there are lambs and baby pigs; autumn brings special events with small bites and live music.”
+In the spring, there are lambs and baby pigs; autumn brings special events with small bites and live music.'

-“This is a really nice celebration on the Capitol Mall, a good opportunity to experience local restaurants’ food and see what farmers are doing.
-Even better, it's free!”
+'This is a really nice celebration at the Capitol Mall, a good opportunity to experience local restaurants’ food and see what farmers are doing.
+Even better, it's free!'